Subject 1A

 They don’t argue, just scatter with gear in hand.
 You love the cadence of this team.
 They work hard and take their jobs seriously.

-You make your way toward the tree line.
+You make your way toward the treeline.
 It’s silent in that unnatural way, like the sound’s been drained out.
 Come to think of it, you hear no insects, no animals, nothing.
 You had a job in Sweden once that gave you a similar experience, but at least they had mosquitos.
-You actually found yourself missing them in this moment.
+You found yourself missing them in this moment.
 Blood suckers.

 Then you see it.